Spaceface16518/rust-tiny-markdown-compiler-tutorial/tutorial.md

 Remember that we borrow a reference to the `tokens` vector (like this: `&tokens`) because of Rust's ownership rules.
-If we didn't include that `&`, the value of each element in `tokens` would be passed into the for-loop and removed from outside it--and we don't want that!
+If we didn't include that `&`, the value of each element in `tokens` would be passed into the for-loop and removed from outside it—and we don't want that!

-Remember, too, that `outfile` will automatically be closed once it falls out of scope--which will be the at end of the `parse_markdown_file()` function.
+Remember, too, that `outfile` will automatically be closed once it falls out of scope—which will be the at end of the `parse_markdown_file()` function.

 Now that we have finished writing the `tokens` vector to the output file, let's add some helpful output to let the user know that the parsing is finished: